VictorSK/wp-workshop/README.md

 ### Database Exporting

-To create a WordPress database export use the `bin/export` command with the corresponding mode `[dev|live|staging]` of the WordPress database you which to export.
+To create a WordPress database export use the `bin/export` command with the corresponding mode `[dev|live|staging]` of the WordPress database you wish to export.

 To export a database dump file of the local dev WordPress database for this project, open this projects root directory in terminal and run: